Tuesday, May 31, 2011

 More about the walk plan: Feet first!

-- Create a destination based walking network that connects destinations and neighbourhoods across Port Phillip
+The walk plan has 4 goals:- Create a destination based walking network that connects destinations and neighbourhoods across Port Phillip

 - Provide a high quality walking environment